The ad block wall: How anti-ad block popups are anti-UX and anti-growth

 700M+

 To ad block wall or not to ad block wall?
 Though it doesn’t have the same ring as Hamlet’s original soliloquy, it’s the million-dollar (in some cases, quite literally) question facing publishers today.
 As ad block users increase, publishers scramble for methods to recover lost revenue and maintain business continuity.
 Adblock walls - also known as anti-ad block popups - is one such method employed by 17% of major US publishers.
-But do these walls actually work?
-What do they truly accomplish?
-In this blog post, we delve into the efficacy of ad block walls and examine its implications for publishers.
+But do these walls work?
+What do they really accomplish?
+In this blog post, we delve into ad block walls and how they can cause more harm than good for publishers.

 adblock-walls-of-websites